chaineypung/Evita/README.md

 ## Citation

-If you use the N-ImageNetV2 dataset or the Evita model, please cite the following work:
+If you use the Evita model or the N-ImageNetV2 dataset, please cite the following work:

 ```bibtex
 @inproceedings{peng2026weaving,